-The screenshots below show data uploaded on GLOBE website during observation period between November 2023 and December 2023.
+The screenshots below show data uploaded on GLOBE website during observation period between November 2023 and December 2023 (Figures 5, 6, 7, 8, and 9).
 The students collected daily readings of soil temperature, air temperature, barometric pressure, humidity, and precipitation following GLOBE protocols.
 Using the Clouds tool on the GLOBE Observer (GO) App the students also observed and recorded cloud cover and type together with surface conditions.
+Figure 10 shows screenshots of the cloud observation from the GO App.